tokyo-ios-meetup/PresentationSlides/slides.md

 11:00 am - 11:15 am: Introduction

-11:15 am - 11:45 am: Ahmed Bakir will present "How to Build an Internet Thing".
+11:15 am - 11:40 am: Philip Kluz will present "Separating Style from Structure in iOS Applications."

-11:45 am - 12:15 pm: Natasha Murashev (aka.
-Natasha the Robot) will present "Build Features, Not Apps".
+11:40 am - 12:05 pm: John Bott will present "When and Why to Use Plain-Old Swift Objects."

+12:05 pm - 12:15 pm: Alvin Varghese will talk about try!
+Swift India?.

-12:15 pm - 1:00 pm: Discussion
+12:15 pm - 1:00 pm: Discussion and Announcements.

 ---

-# February 2017 Tokyo iOS Meetup
+# March 2017 Tokyo iOS Meetup

 ---